niclet/yi-hack-v2/README.md

 * Base firmware : 2.1.1_20160429113900
 * Telnet server activated
 * FTP server activated
+* Ability to make a "China only" camera work outside China
 * Ability to choose voice between Chinese, English and French
 * Ability to choose timezone and format of date/time embedded in the video